 The paper is organized as follows: In section 2, we give, as a background, GGL's view about the 'state of the NPC' as a theoretically derived model of inflation with desirable empirical properties.
-We also explain our own stance, namely that the lack of encompassing of existing studies is a signal that maybe the NPC is out of its depth.
+We also explain our own stance, namely that the lack of encompassing of existing studies is a signal that the NPC, although brilliantly derived as a theoretical model, is found lacking in its econometric properties.
 In section 3, we explain the framework for our encompassing oriented assessment of the NPC on OECD panel data, and section 4 presents the data set and discusses some pertinent econometric issues.
-The results of the econometric tests are given in section 5.
-Section 6 concludes.
+The results of the econometric tests are given in

-&lt;sup>1The non-robustness due to details in the GMM estimation relates to the significance of the real marginal cost term, see also Bårdsen et al. (2005, Ch.
+1The non-robustness due to details in the GMM estimation relates to the significance of the real marginal cost term, see also Bårdsen et al. (2005, Ch.
 7).

-&lt;sup>2See Aldrich (1995) for an overwiev of Yule's work on spurious correlations.
+2See Aldrich (1995) for an overwiev of Yule's work on spurious correlations.